 Development Control Compliance 2.0 Advertising and Signage Controls D1 Advertising and signs shall be consistent with State Environmental planning Policy No. 64-Advertising and Signage The proposed signage is considered to be consistent with the provisions of SEPP (Industry and Employment) 2021 (previously SEPP 64), as discussed within this report.
 3.0 Language of advertising and signage D1 Advertising and signage shall be displayed in English but may include translation in another language.
 According to the Statement of Environmental Effects submitted with the application, signage will be displayed in English.
-This is addressed by a condition of consent.
+This will be conditioned.

-9. Other Matters
+8. Other Matters